-In order to better illustrate integer and fractional resonance conditions, let us consider the schematic representation of figure \ref{Fig1}.
+Let us consider the schematic representation of figure \ref{Fig1} to illustrate integer and fractional resonance conditions better.
 Here, we display a schematic representation of many-body resonances in the driven lattice model.
 In figure \ref{Fig1}(a), we show two configurations with all particles (green circles) occupying a lattice site and the left-most site occupied by two particles.
 The energy difference between these configurations is $\Delta E = \hbar U$.
 Therefore, to evolve from the lower to the upper configuration, one needs to activate a hopping event with frequency $\Omega = U$ to increase the system energy.
 In figure \ref{Fig1}(b), we show configurations that involve two hopping events where the left-most particle moves to the right-most lattice site.
-The energy difference between these configurations is $\Delta E = \hbar U$, so that each hopping event increases the system energy by a factor of $\hbar U/2$.
+The energy difference between these configurations is $\Delta E = \hbar U$, so each hopping event increases the system energy by a $\hbar U/2$.

-Along this work we will prove that the emergent many-body fractional resonance is a stable phenomenon under loss mechanisms inherent to NISQ devices.
+Along this work, we will prove that the emergent many-body fractional resonance is a stable phenomenon under loss mechanisms inherent to NISQ devices.
 In particular, we will numerically study the nonequilibrium dynamics of the Bose-Hubbard model \cite{Bose-Hubbard,Jaksch1998,PhysRevB.61.12474}, which allows us to describe implementations of strongly interacting lattice systems in superconducting circuits \cite{Roushan1175,Ma:2019aa,PhysRevLett.123.050502,PhysRevResearch.3.033043,PhysRevX.4.031043,PhysRevX.6.021044,PhysRevX.7.011016}.